Ready for an attractive, healthy and smart lawn? View the resources below to help get you started.

 - White grubs in new sod: What do I do?

 Michigan is a great place to grow fruit, vegetables, flowers and landscape plants.
-MSU Extension offers many resources including the popular Master Gardener Volunteer Program.
+MSU Extension offers many resources including the popular Master Gardener Volunteer Program and the Smart Gardening initiative.